City : Motivation, Health and Wellbeing Academy : 10 Negative Habits to Avoid

 You have to dig deep and keep trying.
 There's a job out there for everyone, so don't get disheartened if you don't find it right away.

-Or, if you have extra needs, get in touch with us and we'll see if we can help - don't give up, there's always another option!
+If you have extra needs, get in touch with us for further help - don't give up, there's always another option!
+You can drop us an email at firstname.lastname@example.org or call us on 01344 352777.

 9) Trying to do it alone